 - The significance of the chemical industry.

-- The complexity between scientific fact and public perception of consumer products.
+- The complexity of scientific fact and public perception of consumer products.

 - Parabens and the controversy that surrounds their use as preservatives.